favourrr-a/11014111_DCIT205/README.md

 # What I learnt from this Project
 1. How to utilize css properties more efficiently

 2. Searching for inspiration online is a game-changer.
 One challenge I faced while creating this website was not having any design ideas... or rather, having so many I didn't know which ones to use.
 This made me design and redesign the website multiple times.
-Changing the colours, themes, fonts, etc. I decided to look up inspiration online from sites meant specifically for design inspiration and it helped me decide on exactly what and how I wanted to go about the website
+Changing the colours, themes, fonts, etc. I decided to look up inspiration online from sites meant specifically for design inspiration and it helped me decide on exactly what and how I wanted to go about the website.

 3. Looking things up is a normal part of a developer's life.
 Maybe it is because I am a beginner in web development, but I found myself looking up a lot of things.
-How certain things work, why they work the way they work, how to implement the understanding of the way they work, etc. Looking things up made things easier for me; stack overflow, GeeksForGeeks, name them.
-I visited them all.
+How certain things work, why they work the way they work, how to implement the understanding of the way they work, etc. Looking things up made me learn a lot of things.

 4. Building a website takes time and patience.
 I went into the project headstrong thinking I could finish it within a day or two.
 I expected things to magically fall into place.
 They didn't.
 It took a lot of patience to complete this project.
 Especially knowing that the computer is never wrong and that any error is caused by me.
 I did learn a lot from this.

 5. Practice makes perfect.
-This has got to be one of the most cliche topics ever.
+This has to be one of the most cliche phrases known to man.
 However, it is very true.
-As I completed the webpages, one by one, by myself (and the internet), I got better at it.
+As I completed the webpages, one by one, by myself (with the help of internet), I got better at it.
 Things that took me hours to do during the earlier stages of this project took me minutes to complete by the end of the project.
-The number one being how to center a div.

-> I am glad to have taken part in this project.
+I am glad to have taken part in this project.
 My skills have definitely improved even if only slightly.
 But knowing that it IS possible to improve, I will do my best to keep building as many projects as I can to get better.

-> The feeling of having completed a project is exhilirating.
+The feeling of having completed a project is exhilirating.